mlsecproject/tiq-test/README.md

 * BSides LV 2014 - "Measuring the IQ of your threat intelligence feeds"
 * DEF CON 22 - "Measuring the IQ of your threat intelligence feeds"
 * OpenDNS S4 IRespond - "Measuring the IQ of your threat intelligence feeds"
+* HushCon 2014 - "Measuring the IQ of your threat intelligence feeds"

 The data repository and R Markdown source for these talks can be found at https://github.com/mlsecproject/tiq-test-Summer2014